vasuagarwal23/chatSphere/README.md

-ChatSphere
+# ChatSphere

+ChatSphere is a simple chat application built using Node.js, Express, and Socket.io.

-About
+## About
 ChatSphere is a real-time chat application that allows users to communicate with each other in a simple and intuitive interface.
 It utilizes WebSocket technology to enable instant messaging between users.

-Installation
+## Installation
 To install ChatSphere, follow these steps:

-Clone the repository: git clone https://github.com/vasuagarwal23/chatsphere.git Navigate to the project directory: cd chatsphere Install dependencies: npm install
+1. Clone the repository: `git clone https://github.com/vasuagarwal23/chatsphere.git`
+2. Navigate to the project directory: `cd chatsphere`
+3. Install dependencies: `npm install`

-Usage
+## Usage
 To run ChatSphere, execute the following commands:
-->npm run build
+1.npm run build
-->npm start
+2.npm start